luohuazju/sillycat-analyzer-java/README.md

 5. Try jsoup to fetch the URL title

+6. Try jackson to the JSON mapping

-6. Enable Guava Cache to avoid fetch same URL
+7. Enable Guava Cache to avoid fetch same URL

-7. Almost functionally working, perf testing to get a baseline.
+8. Almost functionally working, perf testing to get a baseline.

-7. (Optional) Try 3 separate Regex patterns to parse the string separately, Perf testing if we get better performance
+9. (Optional) Try 3 separate Regex patterns to parse the string separately, Perf testing if we get better performance

-8. (Optional) Try DFA(Deterministic Finite Automaton) to get the emoticons, Perf testing if we get better performance
+10. (Optional) Try DFA(Deterministic Finite Automaton) to get the emoticons, Perf testing if we get better performance

 Long Term Plan